jboss-developer/jboss-eap-quickstarts/README.md

             max_connections = 10

 4. Start the database server
-    * In the same command line, type the following:
+    * In the same command prompt, type the following:

             ./postgres -D /var/lib/pgsql/9.2/data
-    * Note, this command does not release the command line.
-In the next step you need to open a new command line.
+    * Note, this command does not release the command prompt.
+In the next step you need to open a new command prompt.
 5. Create a database for the quickstart (as noted above, replace QUICKSTART_DATABASENAME with the name provided in the particular quickstart)
     * Open a new command prompt and login again as the _postgres_ user, navigate to the postgres directory, and create the  database by typing the following: